alicefabreverdure/tweet_analysis/README.md

 ### BONUS: we put our container on dockerhub
 follow the link: https://hub.docker.com/repository/docker/alicefabreverdure/tweet_analysis

-To pull the repository in vscode:
+To pull the repository :
 ```
 docker pull alicefabreverdure/tweet_analysis
 ```